about me.

 early years

-During the first year of her existence, I spent a lot of time taking care of my niece.
+During the first year of her existence, I spent a lot of time taking care of her.
 This not only taught me responsibility at a young age, but also made me feel trusted & needed.
-I changed her diapers, fed her, bathed her and assisted in her cognitive & creative development.
+I changed her diapers, fed her, bathed her and assisted in her social, cognitive & creative development.
 Little did I know at the time, Doula Shanti was developing.
 By the time I got to college, I had 2 nieces and 2 nephews total.
-I now have 3 of each.
+I now have 4 of each.

 education